 Spooling Up Your Reels - Best Methods and how to get the Best Line Lay.

-As much anglers know, spooling up reels can be a right pain and as a result it is often a job which doesn't happen as much as it should.
+As many anglers know, spooling up reels can be a pain and as a result it is often a job which doesn't happen as much as it should.
 This article should make spooling your reels ten times easier than before.

 Backing Line